Studies have shown that having a doula present in labor can mean:

 - 34% less likely to rate their childbirth experience negatively

 My goal is to help you have the birth you desire and deserve.
-I truly believe along with many other women that having a doula at my birth made an incredible positive difference.
+I truly believe along with many others that having a doula at my birth made an incredible positive difference.
 I believe the same can be true for you.
 I’d love to talk with you and answer any questions you may have.
 Please feel free to e-mail or call!

 As a Doula I will: